LaunchCode-Education-Archived/gis-devops-OLD/objectives/README.md

 - Install and use plugins
 - Understand how to configure project dependencies with proper scope
 - Describe how Gradle resovles task and project dependencies using a directed acyclic graph representation

+## Week 9

+### Day 3

+- Understand how Docker differs from traditional VMs.
+- Describe the underlying Docker technologies such as Linux Containers and UnionFS.
+- Spin up containers from existing images locally mapped ports.
+- Spin up containers with both volumes and write through mounts.
+- Create a Dockerfile that is capable of running a SpringBoot server.
+- Understand Docker Network and how Docker containers are interconnected.
+- Ability to create, inspect, and delete both images and containers.
+- Create a Docker Compose config to spin up a web app, database, and Elasticsearch instance.